cimocimocimo/staydrysystems.com/web/app/plugins/enhanced-e-commerce-for-woocommerce-store/readme.txt

 Starting the WooCommerce 2.1 release there are no conflicts.
 However for earlier the plugin might conflict with the default Google Analytics integration for WooCommerce.

+= Do I Need to add any custom code for it? =

+As our plugin automatically tracks all the Enhanced Ecommerce data ( including product name, price, etc dynamically) for your store, you don't need to add any custom code to track Ecommerce events on your store from your end.

 = Why are my PayPal transaction data not getting recorded in GA? =

 If you are facing this issue, please check if you have configured auto return in PayPal settings.
 Configuring auto return will resolve your issue.
 Here’s a PayPal <a href="https://www.paypal.com/in/cgi-bin/webscr?cmd=p/mer/express_return_summary-outside" target="_blank">documentation</a> & WooCommerce <a href="http://docs.woothemes.com/document/paypal-standard/#section-5" target="_blank">documentation</a> on understanding & setting up Auto Return.